 NEC’s Sumiro Iijima discovers carbon nanotubes

 General George Lee Butler is appointed head of the American SAC (Stratgic Air Command).
-In the first weeks of his appointment he decides to scrutinize the SIOP: the list of nuclear targets in Soviet (soon Russian) territory.
-Find bridges in the middle of nowhere in
+In the first weeks of his office he decides to scrutinize the SIOP: the list of nuclear targets in Soviet (soon Russian) territory.
+Find bridges in the middle of nowhere in Siberia hit

 The United States has 18,306 nuclear devices; the USSR has 29 606